anchorskov/this-is-us/content/about.md

 This isn’t just about technology.
 This is about **restoring the conversation**.

+Because the best ideas don’t come from shouting matches or silos—they come from honest conversations, open questions, and the search for common ground.
+That’s how we restore trust.
+That’s how we move forward.

 ## Who This Is For

 - For anyone who’s felt invisible after an election
 - For teachers trying to explain civic life to their students
 - For those who’ve written to their representatives—and never heard back
 - For the public servants who still care about public trust
-- For the next generation watching how we show up now
+- For the next generation watching how we show up

 This isn’t my movement.
 **This is us.**